 How The Herman Miller Aeron Stacks Up.

-I have a love-hate relationship with the Herman Miller Aeron.
+My love-hate relationship with the Herman Miller Aeron continues.

-On one hand, it’s one of the most expensive office chairs, it has a firm seat, is somewhat tacky and doesn’t have all the ergonomic adjustments that a $3,000 should have.
+On one hand, it’s one of the most expensive office chairs in Australia, has a firm seat, is somewhat tacky and doesn’t accommodate people with unusual body shapes like mine.

 My Final Verdict On The Herman Miller Aeron Office Chair.